defoebrand/Alien-Invasion/README.md

 -   Avoid touching bombs
 -   Aliens can be destroyed by shooting them
 -   Bombs can be destroyed by shooting them
--   A timer counts down each round.
-You have 5 seconds to kill the first alien and 15 seconds for each alien afterwards.
+-   A timer counts down each round
+-   You have 5 seconds to kill the first alien and 10 seconds for each round afterwards
+-   Every round, between 1 - 3 aliens will appear
--   Every other round, the platforms over head rearrange.
+-   Every third round, the platforms over head rearrange
+-   Every other round a bomb drops
--   10 points are given for every alien destroyed
+-   10 points are given for every round cleared
+-   A round is cleared when all aliens are destroyed
 -   Luck is just as important as skill in this game!
     #### Enter your name above the game to save your scores.
 The input will disappear if a name is stored.
 -   to reset your username, clear the localStorage or use a new browser